stefanomozart/srp/README.md

 | **S** | `[]bytes` | premaster secret |
 | **K** | `[]bytes` | shared session key |

-We also implement the evidence message extension defined in [RFC 2945](https://tools.ietf.org/html/rfc2945).
+This package also implements the evidence message extension defined in [RFC 2945](https://tools.ietf.org/html/rfc2945).
+The variable names associated with this extension
-The variable names associated with this extension are:
+are:

 | Name  | Type      | Description |
 | ----- | --------- | ----------- |